fluxcd/pkg/git/signature/testdata/ssh_signatures/README.md

    - ECDSA (p256, p384, p521)
    - ED25519

-2. **Authorized Keys Files**:
+2. **Public Keys**:
-   - Individual files for each key type
+   - Individual public key files for each key type
+   - Fingerprint files for each public key
-   - Combined file with all keys
+   - Combined file with all public keys

 3. **Signed Git Commits**:
    - One signed commit for each key type